josefs/meta-paper/paper.md

 between the code generation quality of repa and meta-repa.
 Both implementations run essentially the same code and the only difference is how well it has been optimized.
-The situation is a little different for the stencil bencharks, blur and sobel.
+The situation is a little different for the stencil benchmarks, blur and sobel.
 As explained in section
 \ref{sec:stencil}, repa relies on LLVM to share memory accesses between loop iterations whereas meta-repa generates code with sharing directly.
 The sharing is done slightly differently which accounts for